yenhsunlin/snorer/snorer_docs/docs/api/params/params.md

 3.883407626493457e-06
 ```

 Note that `event_spike` is slightly larger than `event` due to we turn on spike feature.
-However, the enhancement is not drastically due to supernova is not exactly located at the center as seen from `beta` does not equal 0.
+However, the enhancement is not drastic due to supernova is not exactly located at the center as `beta` is not 0.

 If we remove `is_spike`, then the program uses default `is_spike = False`.
 This will result in ValueError due to `mBH` only valid when spike feature turns on.